 In 1950 his son Ranfurly, whilst attending Sydney University to complete his Veterinary Science degree, was selected to represent an Australian XV against the touring British Lions in Melbourne.

-In 1970 Hohepa Jacob’s grandson and Ranfurly Jacob’s nephew, Peter Selby began his rugby career with the Powerhouse Rugby Club in Melbourne, following a junior career in Dannevirke (NZ) and a senior career with Kaierau in Wanganui(NZ).
-The highlights of Peter’s career were to play in the premiership winning Powerhouse 1st XV sides of 1973 and 1974 and to represent Victoria against the 1974 touring New Zealand All Blacks.
-Following his retirement Peter was awarded Life Membership of Powerhouse Rugby Club, the first New Zealander to achieve this honour.
+In 1970 Hohepa Jacob’s grandson and Ranfurly Jacob’s nephew, Peter Selby began his rugby career with the Power House Rugby Club (PHRUFC) in Melbourne, following a junior career in Dannevirke (NZ) and a senior career with Kaierau in Wanganui(NZ).
+The highlights of Peter’s career were to play in the premiership winning Power House 1st XV sides of 1973 and 1974 and to represent Victoria against the 1974 touring New Zealand All Blacks.
+Following his retirement Peter was awarded Life Membership of Power House Rugby Club (PHRUFC), the first New Zealander to achieve this honour.

 Rugby vs Leukaemia was conceived by Peter following his 2017 diagnosis of AML, Acute Myloid Leukaemia which he is currently receiving treatment for at Melbourne’s Alfred hospital.